JustaNormalDreamer/urlShortner/README.md

   <li> "npm run dev" for developing to a dev environment </li>
 </ul>

-Visit the following URL http://127.0.0.1:8000, here a react scafolded app will be shown.
+Visit the following URL http://127.0.0.1:8000, here a react scaffold app will be shown.
 From this form you can store any number of records.
 Once created you are redirected towards a table showing its content.

 The react app works with an API provided from api.php in the route directory, and the related controller.
 A post and get request can be used to view and create a record.